yannqi/RefineNet-pytorch/README.md

 ### Results
 Wait to update!
+According to this page, https://pytorch.org/hub/pytorch_vision_fcn_resnet101/, I find they train the model on the COCO dataset only on the 20 categories that are present in the Pascal VOC dataset.
+So I train the same categories.+

+Model summary: 381 layers, 118052437 parameters, 118052437 gradients
+FLOPs: 263.097G Params: 118.052M
+FLOPs:263097106432.00, Params: 118052437.00

 <!-- ```
  Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.250
  Average Precision  (AP) @[ IoU=0.50      | area=   all | maxDets=100 ] = 0.424